OlivierLD/ROB/astro-computer/MPSServer/README.md

 # Status
 - Infrastructure in place.
-- No operation is defined yet.
+- Not all operations are defined yet.

 ### Operations to be defined
+- Get the body list ✅
 - For a given date (UTC), for a given body, get GHA and D
 - For a given position on Earth, with a given GHA and D, get ObsAlt and Z
 - For a given ObsAlt, with GHA and D, get the Cone Definition